If you thought your sense of smell was pretty good, meet Joy Milne of Perth, Scotland. Her nose really does know.

-Scientists at Manchester University tested Joy's sense of smell by asking her to sniff skin swabs taken from people who were already diagnosed with Parkinson's, as well as control subjects (so she also smelled swabs from people who didn't have the disease, though scientists didn't tell her which swabs were which).
+Scientists at Manchester University tested Joy's sense of smell by asking her to sniff skin swabs taken from people who were already diagnosed with Parkinson's, as well as control subjects.
+She also smelled swabs from people who didn't have the disease, though scientists didn't tell her which swabs were which.

 Milne was able to correctly identify the swabs that came from people with Parkinson's.
-She did the test at Edinburgh University, too, with t-shirts and was again able not only to discern people with the disease, but correctly identify everyone in the test that didn't have the disease.
-The super-sniffer was even able to identify Parkinson's in someone who didn't have any symptoms and hadn't been diagnosed yet, but later was.
+She did a similar test with T-shirts at Edinburgh University and was again not only able to discern people with the disease, but correctly identify everyone in the test who didn't have the disease.
+The super-sniffer was also able to identify Parkinson's in someone who had not been diagnosed and didn't have any symptoms — but that person soon later was diagnosed.

-Milne's unique capacity tipped researchers off that there were 10 "signature molecules" that may allow scientists to diagnose the disease before symptoms started.
+Milne's unique capacity tipped researchers off that there were 10 "signature molecules" that may allow scientists to diagnose the disease before symptoms start.

 "For all the serendipity, it was Joy and Les who were absolutely convinced that what she could smell would be something that could be used in a clinical context," Manchester University's Perdita Barran, told the Telegraph, "and so now we are beginning to do that."